- What are the qualifications of GFA missionaries?

 independent certified public accountants.

 - The 10/40 Window seems to be the focus of many mission organizations.
-What is Gospel for Asia's perspective?
+What is GFA World's perspective?

 There has been a tremendous amount of talk and tons of information